divio/djangocms-internalsearch/README.rst

 Within your `settings.py`, you’ll need to add a setting to indicate which backend to use, as well as other settings for that backend including URL for elasticsearch and index name.

-HAYSTACK_CONNECTIONS is a required setting and should be at least one of the following:
+HAYSTACK_CONNECTIONS is a required setting and an example configuration provided below:

 `settings.py`